Sharp inverse statements for kernel interpolation: Utility statements: From continuous to discrete estimates

 \subsection{Continuous $L^2(\Omega)$ convergence rates yield discrete $L^2(X)$ convergence rates}

-In the following we consider the interpolation of continuous functions via kernel interpolation and their corresponding convergence rates in terms of the fill distance of the interpolation points.
-The corresponding convergence rates are usually given in the continuous $\Vert \cdot \Vert_{L^2(\Omega)}$ norm, see \Cref{th:error_estimate}.
+In the following, we consider the interpolation of continuous functions via kernel interpolation and their corresponding convergence rates.
+The corresponding convergence rates are usually given in the ``continuous'' $\Vert \cdot \Vert_{L^2(\Omega)}$ norm for well distributed points, see \Cref{th:error_estimate}.